 You may take:

 - Up to 6 units of graduate courses (numbered 200 or higher) or upper-division undergraduate courses (numbered 100-199) in other UC Berkeley departments to count toward the 51 units needed to graduate from the MBA program.
-Please note that DeCal courses (whether they are upper-division or lower-division) cannot be counted towards your degree.

 Foreign Language Courses